 What is Asthma?

 Asthma is the most common chronic disease of childhood and is on the rise.
 Asthma is a chronic lung disease that makes it difficult for air to pass through your lungs properly.
-It can start at any age and nearly 26 million Americans have asthma, 7 million of them being children.
+It can start at any age, according the CDC nearly 25 million Americans have asthma, 4.2 million of them being children.
 Unfortunately, there is no cure for asthma.
 However, with proper management, people living with asthma can live completely normal and healthy lives without asthma.

 Causes of Asthma